-In this mode of operation only the 100G Ethernet core receiver is enabled as shown in Figure 5-4.
+In this mode of operation only the 100G Ethernet IP core receiver is enabled as shown in Figure 5-5.
 Also only the packet monitor will be enabled for the reception of packets.

-To enable this mode of operation you should select Simplex Rx mode from the Vivado IDE parameters.
-Figure 5-4 shows the Simplex RX mode of operation.
+To enable this mode of operation, select the Simplex Rx mode from the Vivado IDE parameters.

-Figure 5-4: Simplex RX Mode of Operation
+Figure 5-5: Simplex RX Mode of Operation